alienth/torstatus/doc/DESIGN.rst

 .............
 Javascript is not used in this implementation.
 Instead, secure sessions are used to store display options and search filters on a per-user basis.
-Data is stored on the server side, and the sending and receiving of cookies is abstracted.
-These sessions use only a hashed session ID rather than the data itself.
+Data is encrypted and stored on the server side, and the sending and receiving of cookies is abstracted.
+These sessions use only a hashed session ID rather than the data itself, so only a hashed session ID is stored by the client.

 For more on Django and sessions, see: http://www.djangobook.com/en/2.0/chapter14/